Lucky Ladders

-Lucky Ladders was a United Kingdom daytime game show based on the American format titled Chain Reaction that was produced by Anglia and aired on ITV from 21 March 1988 until 14 May 1993.
+Lucky Ladders is a United Kingdom daytime game show based on the American format titled Chain Reaction that was produced by Anglia and aired on ITV from 21 March 1988 until 14 May 1993.
 It was hosted by Lennie Bennett and narrated by Peter Simon.

 Format

 Competition rounds

 Two teams of two people were taken from the "Player's Paddock" (an enclosure containing enough fresh players to enable the producers to make five programmes in one studio session).
 They were shown a "lucky ladder"—a chain of seven words that connect to each other in some way.
 The top and bottom words were revealed at the outset, and the contestants would have to try to guess what words belonged in-between, one letter at a time.

 The contestants in play would be offered the choice to "give a letter" (a tactical move that would reveal the next letter to the opposing team in the hope that they wouldn't be able to guess the word correctly) or "guess a letter" (generally a safer bet, ensuring that the team remained in play, provided they didn't get the word wrong.)
 A wrong guess or taking too long would make it the opposing team's turn.
 No conferring between players on the same team was allowed.
 After each round the players would switch roles.

 10 points were awarded per correct word guessed, with 20 points for the final word to complete the ladder.
 At each game's completion, Bennett explained the connections for the benefit of any viewers in the audience or at home who may not have understood the connections.
 The points were then increased to 20/40.
 If the game was not won at this point, the points could be increased to 30/60 or 40/80.